kmanpearl/7712_alignment_and_assembly/README.md

 1. `graph.csv`: a two column csv file representing a directed graph.
 Column 1 is the source node and column two is the target node.
-1. `fwd_alignment_scores.csv`: normalized alignment scores for each read (above the user specified threshold)
+1. `fwd_alignment_scores.csv`: normalized alignment scores for each read (only reported for reads above the user specified threshold)
-2. `reverse_alignment_scores.csv`: normalized alignment scores for each reversed read (above the user specified threshold)
+2. `reverse_alignment_scores.csv`: normalized alignment scores for each reversed read (only reported for reads above the user specified threshold)

 ## Example Use Case

-To run this program on the (very small) test data set with default parameters run the following in the repo directory with the conda envrionment activated:
+To run this program on the (very small) test data set with default parameters run the following in the cloned repo directory, with the conda envrionment activated:

 `python main.py -q "sample_data/query.FASTA.txt" -r "sample_data/reads.FASTA.txt" -ka 3 -kb 5 -s True`